mradcliffe/pokerhand/README.md

 // how to format things nicely.
 ```

+## Interfaces

 ### PokerHandCollection

 - PokerHand\Collection\PokerHandCollection
   - The main class for this library.
 Instantiate a PokerHandCollection with a PokerHandFeedInterface.
+  - PokerHandCollection::hands
+     - An associative array of PokerHand objects keyed by the hand name i.e. Player 1, Player 2.
+  - PokerHandCollection::data
+     - An associative array of normalized hand data from the feed keyed by the hand name, and contains an array of card data.
+        - A card array is an associative array similar to the array in PokerHand::hand.
+If a feed provides 10 as "T", then this will be converted back to 10.

 ### PokerHand

 - PokerHand\PokerHand
    - Methods for interacting with a Poker hand to identify the bask rank 1-10 of a hand.
+   - PokerHand::hand
+      - An associative array of card arrays of the following format keyed by the card code.
+         - **card**: The card code - the card value concatenated by the suit value.
+         - **value**: The card value: A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, or K.
+         - **suit**: The suit value: S, H, D, C
+   - PokerHand::hand_rank
+     - The base rank of the hand from 1 to 10 where 1 is high card and 10 is a royal straight flush.

 ```php
 // Format a poker hand as a UTF-8 string.